SubmissionsIn/MFLVC/README.txt

-# Accepted by CVPR 2022, BibTex and Code will be added soon.
+# Accepted by CVPR 2022 (oral), Code will be added soon.

 #To test the trained model, run:
 python test.py